hyosung11/Launch-School/Courses/JS109/glossary.md

 #### `Array.prototype.filter()`

 The `filter` method returns a new array that includes all elements from the calling array for which the callback returns a truthy value.
-If no elements are found, it returns an empty array. `filter` doesn't mutate the caller.
+If no elements return a truthy value, it returns an empty array. `filter` doesn't mutate the caller. `filter`'s callback function can accept 1, 2, or 3 elements: the element value, the element index, and the array it is operating on.

 ```js
 > let numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 1, 2]